-Quality patient care requires clinicians to be dependable, responsible, and communicative–for this reason Nursa enforces a strict cancellation policy.
+Quality patient care requires clinicians to be dependable, responsible, and communicative, and for this reason Nursa enforces a strict cancelation policy.

-We understand unexpected things happen that can interfere with you completing your shift, and we do our best to work with you through those difficult situations.
-That's why being reliable, providing medical documentation or reports, and communicating with both Nursa and your scheduled facility can help increase the chances of your account being unfrozen early by our committee.
+We understand that unexpected things happen that can interfere with you completing your shift, and we do our best to work with you through those difficult situations.
+For that reason, you will not be penalized for your first two cancelations in a rolling 30-day period.

-We do not tolerate no-call no-shows (NCNS).
-If you NCNS to a shift, disciplinary action may be taken.
-If you have a history of NCNS you will be permanently removed from the Nursa app and unable to request jobs through us in the future.
+If you NCNS to a shift three (3) times over the lifetime of the account, you will be permanently removed from the Nursa app and unable to request Nursa shifts going forward.

 After a clinician requests their first shift, Nursa automatically begins the process of requesting a third-party background check (learn more here).
 Nursa uses First Advantage and Checkr for third-party background checks.

 One of the first steps for the clinician is to complete a background check profile with the third party, and they’ll receive an email invitation to set up their profile, which expires in 5 business days.

 If we receive notice that a background check profile invitation has expired, the clinician’s account will automatically be frozen.
 This is because the clinician has not shown initiative to take the steps necessary to proceed with the third-party background check.
 Nursa will also automatically resend the invitation, so the clinician can then complete their background check profile and continue the process.